 Preparing the Surface

 As you are preparing the inside of the garage door, there is no need to worry about the state of the garage door facing outwards.
 However, installation of an insulator needs adhesive which requires a clean surface to stick to, thus cleaning of garage doors is vital.

 Installing insulators on garage doors with grease and dirt on their surfaces is more time-consuming since the door must be first cleaned.
 It is done either by using either acetone or degreaser and later wiping it down with warm water.
 Once it dries up, the adhesive is now ready for application.

 Application of the Adhesive

-Double sided tape is a popular choice for a strong adhesive and when installing a roll of double-sided tape, most kit comes with several dozens of Velcro adhesive squares.
+Double sided tape is a popular choice for a strong adhesive and when installing a roll of double-sided tape, most kits comes with several dozen Velcro adhesive squares too.
 Tab installation should follow instructions on the manual, with the application of adhesive tabs being the most difficult and time-consuming of the whole process.